The Best Running Shoes for Wide Feet and How to Find Them, From a Podiatrist

 Finding the best pair of running shoes will require some testing, but with Dr. Cunha’s tips, you’re set up for success.
 Plus, he shared his go-to pairs of running shoes for wide feet to jumpstart your search.

-best running shoes for wide feet
+Shop the best women's running shoes for wide feet

 Pros: